-- 1. Save for the addition or replacement works described above, major retrofitting works should also include enhancement works for existing building services installation and all ratings involved refer to the ratings of the newly installed equipment. - 2.
-Attention is drawn to the Notes in Schedule 3 of the Ordinance on identifying "common area" and "the same series of works" specified in item (a) of this table. - 3.
+- Save for the addition or replacement works described above, major retrofitting works should also include enhancement works for existing building services installation and all ratings involved refer to the ratings of the newly installed equipment. - Attention is drawn to the Notes in Schedule 3 of the Ordinance on identifying "common area" and "the same series of works" specified in item (a) of this table. - 3.
 The "floor area" stated in item (a) of this table means the works area which is the "internal floor area" (as defined in Section 2 of this BEC) covered by the major retrofitting works but may not be the area served by the concerned building services installations.
 In practice, such works area may be identified on the relevant layout plans and/or by the fencing-off of the works area on site such as hoarding, canvas, fencing or signs etc. - 4.
 The "12-month" period under a same series of works specified in item (a) of this table may be counted from the commencement date of either one of the works under the same series of works.
 The floor area covered by any works of the same series of works commenced within this 12-month period (the first day and the last day inclusive) should be counted towards the "total floor area" covered by the same series of works within this 12-month period.
-If some works under the same series of works have commenced within a 12-month period in a unit or a common area and their works areas aggregate to not less than 500 m2, then besides these works all other works of the same series of works in the same unit or common area, even not commenced within the said 12-month period, should also comply with the requirements specified above for item (a).
+If some works under the same series of works areas aggregate to not less than 500 m, then besides these works all other works of the same series of works in the same unit or common area, even not commenced within the said 12-month period, should also comply with the requirements specified above for item (a).